givemepower8/Phaser3Practices/docs/COC.md

   - DragLoon: 9 Dragons + 4 Balloons , 2 Lightning Spell, 1 Rage Spell + 5 Balloons and Earthquake Spell in CC.

+  DragLoon is look at the air sweeper to decide which way to attack.
+You don't want to attacked the area which is covered by the air sweeper.
+Use 2 lightning spells to take out 1 furthest air defense, closest to the core.
+Aiming the rest 2 air defences.
+Deploy dragons to destroy the defensing buildings first, then deploy balloons to attack the rest 2 air defenses.
+Send in the king to clean up.

 - Ground attack

   - GoWiPe: 2 Golem + 2 Pekka + 17 Wizards + 6 Wall Breakers + 1 Hog (CC lure) +5 Archers + 2 Healing + 1 Rage + Poison Spell and 1 Pekka + Poison Spell in CC.